HIPAA, COVID-19 vaccination, and the workplace, U.S. Dept. of Health and Human Services, September 30, 2021.

 What you should know about COVID-19 and the ADA, the Rehabilitation Act, and other EEO laws, Equal Employment Opportunity Commission.

-Site links to just about every important document related to HIPAA standards for protection of the privacy of medical information, including laws, regulations, information for consumers and providers, filing a complaint, and fact sheets on a variety of related topics
+Includes links to important documents related to HIPAA standards for protection of the privacy of medical information, including laws, regulations, information for consumers and providers, filing a complaint, and fact sheets on a variety of related topics.

 MGL c.111, §70 Copies of medical records; fees